 All calls escalated to on-call technicians, no matter what

-In the second category, you choose to take care of all emergencies that pay heed to protect life and property and after-hours issues that may be non-emergent to your qualifications but come from a loyal customer.
-This category helps you protect all of your customers, old and new, and helps build brand loyalty with your membership base without burning out your technicians.
+In the first category, you choose to have your customer support team take care of all after-hours calls from loyal customers—whether they meet your emergency qualifications or not.
+This category helps you protect all of your customers, old and new and helps build brand loyalty with your membership base without burning out your technicians.

-In the third category, you choose to escalate all calls to your on-call technician.
-All incoming calls are routed to your on-call technician, regardless of membership status or customer emergency.
+In the second category, customer service agents route all incoming calls to your on-call technician, regardless of membership status or customer emergency.